Adversarial Meta-Learning: Performance Evaluation

 \subsection{Experimental Results}

 To fully test the effectiveness of ADML, we conducted a comprehensive empirical study, which covers various possible cases.
-The experimental results on MiniImageNet are presented in Tables~\ref{Mini-1shot} and~\ref{Mini-5shot}; and the results on CIFAR100 are presented in Tables~\ref{CIFAR-1shot} and~\ref{CIFAR-5shot}.
-The best results for each test case are marked in bold.
+The experimental results on MiniImageNet and CIFAR100 are presented in Tables~\ref{Mini-1shot}--\ref{Mini-5shot} and Tables~\ref{CIFAR-1shot}--\ref{CIFAR-5shot} (in supplementary materials) respectively.
+Each entry in these tables gives the average classification accuracy (with $95\%$ confidence intervals) of the corresponding test case, and the best results for each test case are marked in bold.

-From these tables, we can see the experiments were conducted in six different test scenarios (combinations): \emph{"Clean-Clean"}, \emph{"Clean-Adversarial"}, \emph{"Adversarial-Clean"}, \emph{"Adversarial-Adversarial"}, \emph{"$40\%$-Clean"} and \emph{"$40\%$-Adversarial"}.
-The first part of each combination corresponds to a row of a table and the training data used in the gradient update of each class during the meta-testing, while the second part corresponds to a column of a table and the corresponding testing data for evaluation.
-"Clean" means clean samples only; "adversarial" means adversarial samples only; and "$40\%$" means that $40\%$ samples are adversarial and the rest $60\%$ are clean, which represents intermediate cases.
-Note that two combinations, "$40\%$-Clean" and "$40\%$-Adversarial", do not exist for 1-shot learning since there is only one sample per class.

-Each entry in these tables gives the average classification accuracy (with $95\%$ confidence intervals) of the corresponding test case.
-Based on the results in Tables~\ref{Mini-1shot}--~\ref{CIFAR-5shot}, we can make the following observations:
+The experiments were conducted in six different test cases (combinations): ``\emph{Clean-Clean}'', ``\emph{Clean-Adversarial}'', ``\emph{Adversarial-Clean}'', ``\emph{Adversarial-Adversarial}'', ``\emph{$40\%$-Clean}'' and ``\emph{$40\%$-Adversarial}''.
+The first part of each combination (corresponding to a row) represents the training data used in the inner gradient update (or support set for Matching Networks and Relation Networks) during the meta-testing, while the second part (corresponding to a column) represents the testing data (or query set for Matching Networks and Relation Networks) for evaluation. ``Clean'' means clean samples only; ``Adversarial'' means adversarial samples only; and ``$40\%$'' means that $40\%$ samples of each class are adversarial and the rest $60\%$ are clean, which represents intermediate cases.
+Note that the combinations, ``$40\%$-Clean'' and ``$40\%$-Adversarial'', do not exist for 1-shot learning since there is only one sample per class.
+Based on the results in Tables~\ref{Mini-1shot}--\ref{Mini-5shot}, we can make the following observations: